HudsonAlpha/synergy/README.md

 # HPE Synergy Community Project

 This repo is maintained by HudsonAlpha Institute for Biotechnology.
 The purpose is to share Synergy Image Streamer Artifact Bundles and python scripts that can be used to provision infrastructure for OpenStack, Docker, and Kubernetes projects.
 These scripts require Synergy OneView version >= 3.10.
-Please join us on Slack at http://hudsonalpha.org/cloud-composers.

 # Use cases

 The HudsonAlpha Artifact Bundle and Python scripts are used to provision 6 use cases:
-Docker bare metal CentOS 7.4
+* Docker bare metal CentOS 7.4
-Docker bare metal Fedora 27
+* Docker bare metal Fedora 27
-OpenStack all-in-one
+* OpenStack all-in-one
-OpenStack compute node
+* OpenStack compute node
-Kubernetes master node
+* Kubernetes master node
-Kubernetes minion node
+* Kubernetes minion node

 ## Pre-requisites